Communities in Schools of Atlanta

 Carlos del Rio, MD

 Carlos del Rio is a distinguished professor of medicine at Emory University School of Medicine and a professor of global health and epidemiology at Emory’s Rollins School of Public Health.
-He serves as the executive associate dean of Emory University School of Medicine at Grady Health System, and is the codirector and principal investigator at the Emory Center for AIDS Research.
-Del Rio is the foreign secretary of the National Academy of Medicine, chair of the PEPFAR Scientific Advisory Board, and a member of the UNAIDS Scientific and Technical Advisory Committee.
-Before joining the Emory faculty in 1996, del Rio was executive director of CONASIDA, the agency of the Mexican government responsible for AIDS policy.
+He serves as the executive associate dean of Emory University School of Medicine at Grady Health System and is the codirector and principal investigator at the Emory Center for AIDS Research.
+Del Rio is the international secretary of the National Academy of Medicine, chair of the PEPFAR Scientific Advisory Board, and president of the Infectious Diseases Society of America.

 Education: Instituto Cumbres, Universidad La Salle (MD)